pulumi/pulumi-hugo/themes/default/content/docs/intro/console/projects-and-stacks.md

 ![Stack resource list](/images/docs/reference/service/stack-resource-list.png)

 The graph view displays a graphical representation of the stack's resources and their dependencies.
-Select an individual resources to view its list of properties and dependencies.
+Select an individual resource to view its list of properties and dependencies.

 ![Stack resource visualization](/images/docs/reference/service/stack-resource-visualization.png)